 The project management settings are accessible via the “Pipeline Tools” options in the Deadline submitter (or under the “Integration” tab prior to Deadline version 8.1).
 See the Draft and Integration Submission Options for more information.

 V-Ray Distributed Rendering in Cinema 4D

 Cinema 4D artists that want to use V-Ray’s distributed rendering engine can do so easily using Deadline.
 Deadline includes a plugin called the V-Ray Spawner that is accessible from inside the Deadline Monitor.
 Using the V-Ray Spawner submitter, an artist can reserve a number of render nodes to be used for their specific V-Ray render.
 Once an artist has reserved a number of nodes to be used, they can start a V-Ray distributed render inside of Cinema 4D by specifying the reserved nodes.
-This process works very similarly to the Team Render support as described earlier in this post.

 Arnold Rendering in Cinema 4D

 Deadline’s Cinema 4D plugin includes special support for the Arnold renderer, which allows an artist to submit a sequence of export jobs for the Arnold scene source file.
 This exporting process is then distributed over the Deadline farm.
 Additionally, a dependent Arnold Standalone job can be created to render the Arnold scene source file after it is exported.
 Alternately, the user can export a sequence of Arnold scene source files on their local computer, then manually submit those scenes to Deadline through the Deadline Monitor.